“…I will pray with my heart and I will pray with my mind also; I will sing with my heart, but I will sing with my mind also…" I Cor. 14:15

 Welcome to the 2014-2015 academic year!

-The Community Life Statement and the Diversity Matters at Westmont intentionally appear in the opening pages of this handbook.
-Each is foundational to our community and together describe the high calling and responsibility you bear in being a member of our community.
-As you read these two statements, I invite you to imagine how you will actively contribute to making Westmont a place that truly reflects our commitment to loving as Christ would love.
+The Student Handbook is designed to provide information about programs, services, policies and procedures related to you life as a student.
+The Community Life Statement and the Diversity Matters at Westmont intentionally appear in the opening pages because each is foundational and together describe the high responsibility you bear, having chosen to be a member of this community.
+As you read these two statements, I invite you to imagine how you will actively contribute to making Westmont a place that truly reflects our commitment to living and loving as Christ would.
+It might require taking risks, guarding your heart, controlling your tongue, entertaining a new perspective, submitting to authority or patiently listening to a friend in need.
+Full-hearted engagement with this community is no small task but is so rewarding when done well.

 Vice President for Student Life and Dean of Students